-Honors courses are designed to challenge students who are considering future dual enrollment or AP coursework.
+Honors courses (HON) are designed to challenge students who are considering future dual enrollment or AP coursework.
 Students enrolled in these courses are expected to utilize independent learning and study skills, and complete additional projects presented by the instructor.
 Students should consult a school counselor before enrolling in honors courses.

-WORK-BASED LEARNING
+WORK-BASED LEARNING (WBL)

-Work-Based Learning opportunities have been added for all Career and Technical Education Pathways.
-Work-Based Learning allows students who have completed a Career Pathway the opportunity to practice and enhance their skills with an industry partner.
+Work-Based Learning (WBL) opportunities have been added for all Career and Technical Education Pathways.
+Work-Based Learning allows senior students who have completed a Career Pathway the opportunity to practice and enhance their skills with an industry partner.
+WBL opportunities can take place externally, with an industry partner, or internally, via a school-based enterprise.
+Students who complete a CTE pathway should consult with their counselor about potential opportunities.